Chiru1985/18th-April---Backend-Project/README.md

 # 💥 WWE Hyper Stars - Fullstack App

 Welcome to **WWE Hyper Stars**, a fullstack CRUD application built using **MongoDB**, **Express**, and **React**.
 This app showcases a collection of famous WWE wrestlers from 2001–2002 and allows users to manage them — add, edit, or delete wrestler entries.
-This version features a fully custom-built backend API, dark mode UI, login protection, and validation!
+This version features a fully custom-built backend API, dark mode UI, login protection, Mongoose validation, and GDPR-compliant tracking.

 ---